XLsoft-Corporation/Unity-Solar-System-Sample/README.md

 Build the app by going to File -> Build Settings, selecting iOS and clicking Build.
 Unity will build the selected scenes and produce an XCode project in the selected folder.

-- Disable Bitcode, go to the Build Settings tab of your workspace, scroll down to Build Options, and set Enable Bitcode to No.
+- Disable Bitcode: If you are using Unity 2017/2018, go to the Build Settings tab of your workspace, scroll down to Build Options, and set Enable Bitcode to No.
 - Run the XCode project

 For any additional questions or concerns, visit the [XLsoft Kudan Developer Hub](https://www.xlsoft.com/doc/kudan/?utm_source=external&utm_medium=github&utm_campaign=xlsoft_Unity-Solar-System-Sample).